abelagaba/abelagaba/README.md

 - 👋 Hi, I’m @abelagaba.
 Pretty much still a novice Haha.
-My fields of interest are embedded systems, web, mobile development and windows.
+- My interest is majorly in system software and embedded systems.